angular/angular/aio/content/guide/aot-compiler.md

 ```

 This declares that the input property `ngIf` of the `NgIf` directive should be treated as a guard to the use of its template, implying that the template will only be instantiated if the `ngIf` input property is true.

+For more information, see [Input setter coercion](guide/template-typecheck#input-setter-coercion) and [Improving template type checking for custom directives](guide/structural-directives#directive-type-checks).

 ### Non-null type assertion operator